Fall semester peer tutoring will conclude on Thursday, December 12.

 The Center is located on the main floor of Watzek Library, to the right of the reference desk and behind the reference book stacks.
 Our offices are against the west wall.
 Here’s a map.

-The Center’s peer tutors are available regularly to meet to discuss anything connected with your writing.
-No appointment is needed — just visit the Center during the following hours:
+Starting Monday, September 16, peer tutors are available to help you with your writing — no appointment necessary — during the following hours: